Cray-HPE/uas-mgr/doc/uas_overview.md

 ### UAI Network Attachment in Kubernetes <a name="main-netattach-kubernetes"></a>

-All of this produces a network attachment definition in Kubernetes called `macvlan-uas-nmn-conf` which is used by UAS.
+All of this produces a network attachment definition in Kubernetes called `netattachdef-uas-conf` which is used by UAS.
 Here are the contents that would result from the above data:

 ```
 apiVersion: v1